immutable-js/immutable-js/README.md

 collections in your [Flowtype](https://flowtype.org/) or [TypeScript](http://typescriptlang.org) programs while still taking advantage of type generics, error detection, and auto-complete in your IDE.

-Installing `immutable` via npm brings with it type definitions for Flow and TypeScript, so you shouldn't need to do anything at all!
+Installing `immutable` via npm brings with it type definitions for Flow (v0.39.0 or higher) and TypeScript (v2.1.0 or higher), so you shouldn't need to do anything at all!

 #### Using TypeScript with Immutable.js v4